eherra/catebook/README.md

 When you are visiting someone else's profile page, the field where you can add photos to the album disappears from the below of the profile photo.

 At your own profile page and at other users profile pages - you can leave comments to the wall.
-The publish will include cate name, time when creating the comment and amount of the likes of the comment. (zero likes if hasn't acquired any)
+The publish will include cate name, time when creating the comment and amount of likes of the comment. (zero if hasn't acquired any)

 ### Photo album
 **View from photo album.**